mingzapingin/af3-pipeline/README.md

     - [/] ptm
     - [/] min PAE
     - [/] Ranking Score
+- [] Argument for specifying pair of chains to be process by PRODIGY

 See the [open issues](https://github.com/mingzapingin/af3-pipeline/issues) for a full list of proposed features (and known issues).